 Anger burns on Vietnam's poisoned coast a year after spill

 "The big fish are all dead," complained 50 year-old Mai Xuan Hoa, picking small fish from a net as he tried to rebuild his livelihood a year after Vietnam's worst environmental disaster.
-Sea life began washing up on April 6, 2016 near a steel plant being developed by Taiwan's Formosa Plastics Corp's .
+Fish which an employee says are contaminated and decomposed are pictured at a frozen food storage facility in Vietnam's central Ha Tinh province April 1, 2017.

 Discussions